Simon514771/AzureOpenAIMultiAgentAssistantAPI/README.md

 )
 </pre>

-The dalle_assistant agent has a function that to generate images and the vision_assistant has a function to analyze images.
+The dalle_assistant agent has a function to generate images and the vision_assistant has a function to analyze images.
 You can find the definition and functions of these agents in the sample code provided below.

 The proxy_agent has a function to send a message to appropriate agents to accomplish the task.
 The send message function uses the agents_threads structure to keep track of the agents and their threads, through out the entire conversation.
 If a thread has not been created between the proxy agent and the other agents, it creates one to initiate the conversation.